Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

 We simulate the signal for three values of $\tau_p\Omega$, which correspond to a incoming narrowband, intermediate, or broadband pulse, while setting the central frequency of the pump inside the gap $\Omega=\Delta$.
 As expected, for decreasing values of $\tau_p\Omega$, the 2D maps evolve from the six spots at multiples of $\Omega$ expected in the monochromatic limit, see panels (a) and (d), to a more complex spectral distribution, in panels (c) and (f), dominated by the features of the kernel.

-Since the latter strictly depends on the continuum of excitations, we consider two values of $t/\Delta$.
-In Fig.\ \ref{fig:semipara}(a)-(c) we show the results in the $t\gg\Delta$ limit, while in Fig.\ \ref{fig:semipara}(d)-(f) we consider the opposite $t\ll\Delta$ limit, which intuitively corresponds to a nondispersive situation, similar to the two-level case.
-In the first case, panel (c), as the pump width increases, the spectral weight accumulates around four spots located at $(2\Delta,\pm 2\Delta)$, $(2\Delta,0)$ and $(2\Delta,4\Delta)$, i.e. the same positions appearing in the two-level simulation of Fig.\ \ref{fig:imp}.
+Since the latter strictly depends on the continuum of excitations, we consider two values of $\bar{t}/\Delta$.
+In Fig.\ \ref{fig:semipara}(a)-(c) we show the results setting {$\bar{t}/\Delta=2$}, while in Fig.\ \ref{fig:semipara}(d)-(f) we consider $\bar{t}/\Delta=0.1$, which intuitively corresponds to a less dispersive {band structure}.
+In the first case, panel (c), as the pump width increases, the spectral weight accumulates around four spots located at $(2\Delta,\pm 2\Delta)$, $(2\Delta,0)$ and $(2\Delta,4\Delta)$, i.e.\ the same positions appearing in the two-level simulation of Fig.\ \ref{fig:imp}.
 However, since the bands now have a large dispersion, the peaks show a significant elongation along the lines that connect each one of them with the origin, namely $\omega_\tau=\pm\omega_t,0,2\omega_t$.
 On top of that, peaks along the line $\omega_t=0$ are also visible in panel (c).
 As mentioned before, they purely arise from the mixed interband-intraband scattering mediated by $\bar{K}^{\text{mi}}$.
 Then it is possible to identify regions on the 2D map that are selectively sensitive to this specific nonlinear pathway, as also discussed in Ref.\ \cite{chen_npjComputMater25}.
-On the other hand, if $t\ll\Delta$ as in panel (f), we recover exactly the results of Fig.\ \ref{fig:imp}.
-This can be understood by analyzing the behavior of the two functions $\rho^{\text{inter}}(E)$ and $\rho^{\text{mix}}(E)$, see the Supplementary Material \cite{fiore_}.
+On the other hand, if $\bar{t}/\Delta=0.1$ as in panel (f), we recover {more similar results to} Fig.\ \ref{fig:imp}.
+This can be understood by analyzing the behavior of the two functions $\rho^{\text{inter}}(E)$ and $\rho^{\text{mi}}(E)$, see the SM \cite{fiore_}.
 While the former is singular for $E\to\Delta$, the latter vanishes in the same limit; in addition, there is a factor $t^2/\Delta^2$ in the whole $E$ interval suppressing $\rho^{\text{mi}}(E)$ with respect to $\rho^{\text{inter}}(E)$.
 Consequently, one can approximate $\rho^{\text{inter}}(E)\sim\delta(E-\Delta)$ and $\rho^{\text{mi}}(E)=0$, so that the mixed scattering is now washed out and the elongation of the remaining four peaks is now concentrated in close proximity to $2\Delta$.